jamieoo/quick-clean.bat/README.md

 	::/verylow flag disk removes: downloaded program files, temp internet files, offline webpages, recycle bin, setup log files, temp files, thumbnails.
 	::brackets denote user entry- do not include in script.

-::Future Updates:
+::Future-Updates:
+	::replace >psexec with >pssession.
-	::script will return a text file of all supplied offline/unreachable machines(1).
+	::return qc-offline of all offline/unreachable machines.
-	::script will be scheduled to start automatically the next time a user logins to a machine(1).
+	::script will be scheduled to start again automatically the next time the deployed-to user logins with their credentials to a machnine found in qc-offline(>Register-ScheduledJob).